sci-42ver/SICP_SDF/sicp_exercise.md

         then we have (16,63,65) and then proceed for `k` by dfs, but that will go to infinite...
       - wiki
         xdavidliu's avoids the above problem since `k` won't be infinite unnecessarily which actually can be decided uniquely by `i,j`.
+  - see repo for how racket implements `amb` and then we can manually define `try-again` based on that.
 - [ ] 37
   - > Consider the number of possibilities trivial since here we won't enumerate unnecessarily for `k`.